Who are we?

 The Reading Mountain’s titles have been written to be part of a teacher’s toolkit to support reading and spelling programs.
 They.
 Our supportive titles are not a sequential program but are proving very useful when investigating spelling patterns and rules in early years classrooms namely in (short CVC and VC decodable words).
 While our books support struggling readers (with dyslexia, ASD or other learning differences) they are suitable for all developing readers up to 7 years of age.
 The soothing colour palettes support children who have sensory issues.

 Schools have our titles in their home reading collections.
 One way of preparing a child for a successful reading experience at home, is to make sure that the first time our books are read is ensure that the child has progressed through 7 stages of the Little Learners Love Literacy Program.
 Our titles are about practising what has been taught at school.
 In doing so phonemic codes are being scaffolded and phonological awareness is continuing to be developed.

 Here are a few hints about supporting your child when reading at home: Supporting your Child’s Home Reading

 A decodable book is simpler to read, using learnt phonetic code.
 When a reader sees the words ‘rat’, ‘dad’, ‘mum’, ‘cat’, and ‘as’ in a decodable book, each sound is represented by one letter.
 Simple codes are applied at this level.
-Our semi-decodable books are aimed at developing readers who are learning that two letters can also make one sound.
+Our books have many decodable and semi-decodable words and are aimed at developing readers who are learning that two letters can also make one sound.
 For example, ‘that’ is made up of three sounds; ‘th/a/t’.

 Why chapter books?